Loft Conversion Ideas: How a VELUX Loft Loft Conversion Transformed A Family Home

 Here are eight ideas and Pinterest boards from fellow bloggers who’ve also transformed a space with VELUX roof windows:

 As parents we know how many toys children can accumulate, so isn’t it a brilliant idea to give children their own space and use a loft conversion as a bright and spacious playroom?
-See more thanks to Emma from Mummy…Mummy…MUM!!
+See more thanks to Emma.
 Here’s her Pinterest board for tips and inspo on adding VELUX roof windows to a family home.

 It’s great to see examples of other people’s extensions as it really gives you an idea of what your own will look like.
 After Clare from Maybush Studio’s parents added a loft conversion to her home, she was inspired to add VELUX roof windows to brighten up her daughter’s bedroom.
 More on her Pinterest board.

-Jenni from Chilling with Lucas talks about the importance of natural daylight in a loft bedroom, and how VELUX roof windows create a bright and comfortable family atmosphere in her extended kitchen.
-See more in her Pinterest board here.
+Jenni from Chilling With Lucas talks about the importance of natural daylight in a loft bedroom, and how VELUX roof windows create a bright and comfortable family atmosphere in her extended kitchen.
+See more in her Pinterest board.

-Catherine from Growing Family added a single-story kitchen extension to her home creating an open-plan family room that with VELUX roof windows that flood the area with natural light.
+Catherine added a single-story kitchen extension to her home creating an open-plan family room that with VELUX roof windows that flood the area with natural light.
 Find her Pinterest board here.

-Becky from A Beautiful Space has written about the benefits of VELUX roof windows in a kitchen and how adding daylight in a room can improve the vibe of your entire house.
+Becky has written about the benefits of VELUX roof windows in a kitchen and how adding daylight in a room can improve the vibe of your entire house.
 Make sure you check out her Pinterest board for inspiration and ideas.

-This post is part of a sponsored project for the BritMums #VELUXdaylight Project, sponsored by VELUX.
-Learn more about how VELUX can improve daylight and mood in your home on www.velux.co.uk/extensions and www.velux.co.uk/lofts VELUX can improve light and mood in your home at www.velux.co.uk.
+This post on loft conversion tips is part of a sponsored project for the BritMums #VELUXdaylight Project, sponsored by VELUX.